Forbidden Vancouver Walking Tours is a company that offers guided walking tours through Gastown, downtown Vancouver, the West End and Stanley Park.

 Unlike Forbidden Vancouver Walking Tours’ downtown trips, the Dark Secrets of Stanley Park Tour is a daytime event that explores the seawall, forest trails and fascinating history of the city’s world-famous park.
 On the tour you’ll see totem poles and beautiful scenery.
 You’ll also learn about Deadman’s Island, secret cemeteries and past criminal activities.

-Beginning and ending outside the Vancouver Aquarium at 845 Avison Way in Stanley Park, the tour typically takes place on Saturday mornings, lasts for about two hours and runs from mid-spring until late fall.
-The cost is between around $29 and $32.
-As of the summer of 2022 this tour was happening on Wednesdays, Saturdays and Sundays starting at 10 am.
+Beginning and ending outside the Vancouver Aquarium at 845 Avison Way in Stanley Park, the tour typically takes place on Saturday mornings, lasts for about two hours and runs from May or June until late fall.
+The cost is between around $29 and $32 per person.

-Click The Dark Secrets of Stanley Park for more information about the afternoon tours through the park.
-Or, for details about our experience on the walk in 2020, see our article about Forbidden Vancouver’s Walking Tour Through Stanley Park.
+Click The Dark Secrets of Stanley Park for more information about the tours through Vancouver’s world-famous park.
+Or, for details about our experience on the walk a few years ago, see our article about Forbidden Vancouver’s Walking Tour Through Stanley Park.

 The Really Gay History Tour

-On this tour focusing on the city’s LGBTQ history, participants make their way through Vancouver’s West End to Davie Street Village with its bars, restaurants and rainbow-coloured banners and cross-walks.
+On this tour focusing on the city’s 2SLGBTQIA+ history, participants make their way through Vancouver’s West End to Davie Street Village with its bars, restaurants and rainbow-coloured banners and cross-walks.

-The tour begins outside the Robert Lee YMCA and and finishes a couple of hours later at Davie Street Village.
+The tour begins outside the Robert Lee YMCA and finishes a couple of hours later at Davie Street Village.
 The cost is around $32 for adults and $29 for seniors and students.
-It takes place during the day about once a week between late June or July and October, but has additional tours leading up to and including Pride Week.
+The tour takes place during the day about once a week between April or May and October.
+There are extra tours every once in a while too, however, including during the Vancouver Pride Festival around the first week of August.

-In 2022 the tours take place on Sundays starting at 10:00 am.
 Participants meet outside the Robert Lee YMCA building at 955 Burrard Street and the tour ends in Jim Deva Plaza on Davie Street.
-Extra tours also take place on July 28th to 30th as well as on August 1st in 2022 (which is during Pride Week in Vancouver).

-Click The Really Gay History Tour for more details.
+See our article about the Really Gay History Tours for more details.

 Tips & Advice

-Below are some tips and additional information to help you make the most out of your walking tour experiences.
+Below are some suggestions and information to help you make the most of your walking tour experiences.

 TIP #2: If you find you can’t hear, don’t be shy – ask your guide if they can speak up.
 It can be noisy on Vancouver’s streets and your guide will be more than happy to “up” their volume, especially if you’re in a larger group.
 They are also happy to answer questions along the way.